Pollak: Bari Weiss Hurts Fight Against Antisemitism with Anti-Trump Smears | Breitbart

 Crucially, Trump has defended the religious liberty that has been under relentless attack by Democrats — including those who, in 2008, reportedly threatened Jewish groups with losing their tax-exempt status if they allowed Sarah Palin to speak at a rally against Iran.

+To her credit, Weiss encourages Jewish observance as a bulwark against antisemitism.
+It is, after all, the secret to Jewish survival through many millennia of persecution.
+But she downplays that recommendation, placing it near the end.
+(The book’s cover, oddly, omits any obvious Jewish symbolism, opting instead for a bleak black background behind a torn matrix of white dots.
+Jewish survival is not just about enduring adversity, but also cultivating joy.)

-The odd thing about Weiss’s attack on Trump is that she shares many of his views — though she will not admit it and, perhaps, does not even realize it.
+The strange thing about Weiss’s attack on Trump is that she shares many of his views — though she will not admit it and, perhaps, does not even realize it.

 In her chapter on antisemitism in the Muslim community, Weiss writes of migrants from the Islamic world: “[L]ooking at the impact that these newcomers have had on European countries and their Jews — and what the European experience might portend for America — there is reason to worry.”